Navigation

 EVAN SEMON

 The group did utilize the symphony to back its most famous songs, "God Only Knows" and "Wouldn't it be Nice?," off its most famous and industry-changing album, Pet Sounds.
-Besides that highlight, the setlist didn't differ much from its free show at Levitt Pavilion last summer.
+Besides that highlight, the setlist didn't differ much from its show at Levitt Pavilion last summer.

 There were high hopes the band would deliver something different for a Red Rocks show this summer.
 Even the only original member of the current lineup, Mike Love, 83, acknowledged the privilege to play the famed venue, calling it "the greatest 'rock' in rock-and-roll!"